 Random thoughts more specific to the martial arts, but with enough imagination you can apply it to anything.

 - On the Meaning of a Belt: The belt doesn't make the person.
 The person makes the belt.
 You make the belt.

 - What Getting Punched in the Face Taught Me: Getting punched in the face is just a metaphor for conflict.
 Will you cower, get hit, block, redirect, or move out of the way?

 - On the Martial Artist: I asked over 20 martial artists, ranging from Silicon Valley, Wall Street, to Hollywood, and everything in between: what is a martial artist?

 - On the Loser's Mindset: A Humorous Approach to Success: When you fight doubt, fight it with faith, not certainty.
 Certainty gets your ass kicked.

-- On Walking The Path With Enson Inoue: A long-form philosophical discussion about the modern need for spiritual growth, featuring Enson Inoue.
+- On Walking The Path With Enson Inoue: A long-form, philosophical discussion about the modern need for spiritual growth with MMA legend Enson Inoue.

 - Be Like Water, This Is Water: A lyrically curated non-linear free-form exploration on Zen, self-realization, empathy, community, martial arts, and the daily art of living.